Acts 27

 Paul Sails For Rome

-Luke noted that Julius was of the Imperial Regiment which basically was a part of the Roman army that belonged to the emperor.
-And so the ship they boarded headed out to sea from Adramyttium, which is located in northwest Turkey.
+Luke noted that Julius was of the Imperial Regiment, Acts 27:1, which basically was a part of the Roman army that belonged to the emperor.
+And so the ship they boarded headed out to sea from Adramyttium, which is located in northwest Turkey, along with Aristarchus, Acts 27:2.

-It was never a part of God’s plan for mankind to be alone, Paul was not alone, Luke went along on this journey to Italy with him and Aristarchus, but more importantly, the lord was with him, Matthew 28:20.
+It was never a part of God’s plan for mankind to be alone, Paul was not alone, Luke went along on this journey to Italy with him and Aristarchus, who was from Thessalonica in Macedonia, Acts 27:2, but more importantly, the lord was with him, Matthew 28:20.

 “The next day we landed at Sidon; and Julius, in kindness to Paul, allowed him to go to his friends so they might provide for his needs.
 From there we put out to sea again and passed to the lee of Cyprus because the winds were against us.
 When we had sailed across the open sea off the coast of Cilicia and Pamphylia, we landed at Myra in Lycia.”
 Acts 27:3-5

-The ship Julius found was out of Alexandria and bound for Italy and so Julius, Paul and the rest of their company boarded that ship and it set sail against a late summer, north-westerly wind, for the port of Cnidus.
-But because the wind was so unfavourable the captain sailed along the southern shore of Crete.
+The ship Julius found was out of Alexandria and bound for Italy and so Julius, Paul and the rest of their company boarded that ship and it set sail against a late summer, north-westerly wind, for the port of Cnidus, Acts 27:6-7.
+But because the wind was so unfavourable the captain sailed along the southern shore of Crete, Acts 27:7.

-And when they finally reached the port of Fair Havens, near the city of Lasea, a decision had to be made as to the course to be pursued.
+When they finally reached the port of Fair Havens, near the city of Lasea, a decision had to be made as to the course to be pursued, Acts 27:8.

-Paul advised them not to attempt to go any further at such a dangerous time of year.
+Paul advised them not to attempt to go any further at such a dangerous time of year, 2 Corinthians 11:25.
 Christians should be aware that the forecast for life will be dangerous at times, John 16:33.

 Luke tells us that the wind didn’t let up all night, in fact, the violent seas continued the next day, so the sailors began to throw the cargo overboard.

 Why was this a bad time of year for the ship to make this journey?
-Luke told us in verse 9 that ‘the Fast’, or ‘Day of Atonement’, was now over, and so, we can conclude it was around October 1.
+Luke told us that ‘the Fast’, or ‘Day of Atonement’, was now over, Acts 27:9.
+The Fast date was probably October 5, which was the date of the Day of Atonement in A.D.
+59.

 And if we were the captain of a ship we should know that the Mediterranean Sea was not a safe place to be, especially for ancient vessels between September 15th until about March 15th.

-Paul knew what time of the year it was and notice also that Paul’s concern was not just for the cargo but also the lives of those people on board the ship.
+Paul knew what time of the year it was and notice also that Paul’s concern was not just for the cargo but also the lives of those people on board the ship, Acts 27:9-10 / 2 Corinthians 11:25.

-But even with this insight from Paul, Julius was inclined to listen more closely to the words of the ship’s pilot and the owner than to Paul.
+But even with this insight from Paul, Julius was inclined to listen more closely to the words of the ship’s pilot and the owner than to Paul, Acts 27:11.

-And so the majority of those on board the ship were hoping to reach Phoenix because its harbour was easier to access.
+And so the majority of those on board the ship were hoping to reach Phoenix in Crete by winter because its harbour was easier to access, Acts 27:12.

 The Storm